Last Updated on

 When you sign up for Kartra, you have the option of choosing a 14-day trial for $1.
 This allows you to test the platform before you commit to signing up to a plan.

-They will send you four emails – one of these is the ‘pick your path’ email, which gives you some helpful hints about how to get started.
+They will send you four emails – one of these is the ‘pick your path’ email, which gives you some helpful hints about how to get started in the onboarding process.
 Another gives you login information for Kartra Academy (but more on that later).

 Kartra offers a secure shopping cart.
 They allow customers to pay via credit card or PayPal.
 They also offer one-click transactions – this is a great feature that will hopefully encourage more sales.